-Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | May 2018
+Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | June 2021

-Another key nutrient found in Baby & Me 2 is iodine.
+Another key nutrient is iodine.
 Up until recently, iodine deficiency was thought to be a thing of the past.
-The CDC’s 2nd National Report on Biochemical Indicators of Diet and Nutrition1, published in 2012, noted that women 20 to 39 years old bordered on having iodine insufficiency.
-The American Thyroid Association recommends women supplement with 150 mcg of iodine daily during preconception, pregnancy, and lactation, which is the amount found in Baby & Me 2.*
+Then, the CDC’s 2nd National Report on Biochemical Indicators of Diet and NutritionFootnote 1, published in 2012, noted that women 20 to 39 years old bordered on having iodine insufficiency.
+The American Thyroid Association recommends women supplement with 150 mcg of iodine daily during preconception, pregnancy, and lactation, which is the amount found in MegaFood’s prenatal.*

-Beyond the Prenatal Multivitamin
+Beyond the Prenatal Multi

 “Are there other prenatal supplements I should take in addition to my prenatal multi?"

-This is also a great question.
+Another great, and important, question!
 Many practitioners recommend a probiotic for expectant moms to support digestive and immune health.* To determine if a probiotic blend is a good choice for you, check in with your healthcare practitioner.
 You may want to select a formula that includes specific beneficial strains.
 For example, studies have shown that the intake of Lactobacillus rhamnosus (HN001) during the last trimester and early breastfeeding supports a child’s developing immune system.*

 "What about iron?"